department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

   -	**Instead of bi-annual:** "2 times each year" or "twice each year"
   -	**Instead of biennial:** "every other year"

 apply: Use "file a claim for disability compensation" instead of "apply for benefits."
-"Apply" is okay for other benefits, such as "Apply for VA health care."
+"Apply" is OK for other benefits, such as "Apply for VA health care."

 Armed Forces: Capitalize.